-It means a program that puts patient safety first which is always a top priority.
-And helps healthcare facilities prepare for any survey process, on-going maintenance, and repairs that will mitigate failures.
+It means a program that puts patient safety first, which is always a top priority.
+A routine maintenance program helps healthcare facilities prepare for any survey process, ongoing maintenance, and repairs that will mitigate failures.

 Top Medical Gas System Maintenance Questions [We Can Help You Answer]

 1. When Was the Last Time Your System Was Inspected?

 Healthcare facilities need timely inspections for piping, outlets/inlets, valves, flex connections, alarms, and source equipment.
 A successful survey requires operational, maintenance, and repair information on hand.